jeremyckahn/shifty/README.md

 Returns a tween's current values.

 ##Queuing##

+To use queues, include `tweeny.queue.js` on your page.

 You can define a list of tweens to be executed sequentially as each one completes.
 The first thing you need to do, before working with queues, is define the queue you are working with: